timotaysci/DevTools/README.md

 # Dev Tools made by Timotaysci

-These are dev tools written for projects.
+These are dev tools and MVPs written for project work.

 ## seckeymaker.py